Housing Prepayment Funds Application

 The National Student Loan Data System (NSLDS) is the U.S. Department of Education's (ED's) central database for student aid.
 NSLDS receives data from schools, guaranty agencies, the Direct Loan program, and other Department of ED programs.
 NSLDS Student Access provides a centralized, integrated view of Title IV loans and grants so that recipients of Title IV Aid can access and inquire about their Title IV loans and/or grant data.

 A Federal Perkins Loan is a low interest (5%) loan for both undergraduate and graduate students with exceptional financial need.
 Undergraduates may borrow up to $5,500 annually (maximum borrowing of $27,500).
 Perkins Loans are issued by Minnesota State University Moorhead and must be repaid to MSUM beginning six or nine months after graduating, leaving school or dropping below half-time enrollment.
 It has a maximum repayment period of 10 years and a minimum monthly payment of $40.
 A portion of the principal and interest may be cancelled for certain types of public service and payment deferment for service in the Peace Corps, VISTA or the Armed Forces.Perkins funds are limited, early application of the Free Application for Federal Student Aid (FAFSA) along with need are the keys to receiving Perkins Loans.
 No additional paperwork is necessary to apply.
 Students are required to complete the FAFSA every academic year.
 Students who are awarded Perkins Loans and wish to accept will need to complete the Perkins entrance loan counseling and a master promissory note (EMPN).
-You will receive an email in August from Heartland/ECSI, the Perkins Loan servicer, with instructions.
+You will receive an email from Heartland/ECSI, the Perkins Loan servicer, with instructions or go directly to: https://www.ecsi.net/promx7/.
 Immediately complete the EMPN upon receipt of the email.
 Your FAFSA PIN is your e-signature.
-To reduce or decline your Perkins Loan send an email to email@example.com.
+To reduce or decline your Perkins Loan send an email to firstname.lastname@example.org.

 As you pursue your educational goals, we understand that meeting the cost of your education can be a major concern.
 If your financial aid award does not meet the cost of your education, you may want to consider a private loan.